Koha-Community/kohadocs/source/cataloging.rst

 you will be presented with a button to delete the original host record.

-If you want to move all items to a new record creating only one bibliographic record you can use the :ref:`Merge Records tool <merging-bibliographic-records-via-lists-label>` instead.
+If you want to move all items to a new record creating only one bibliographic record you can use the :ref:`merge Records tool <merging-bibliographic-records-via-lists-label>` instead.

 .. _deleting-items-label: